khulnasoft-lab/design.khulnasoft.com/contents/components/radio-buttons.md

 ### Visual Design

-Radio buttons use high-contrast colors for labels and default browser UI to indicate selected and unselected states.
+* Radio buttons use high-contrast colors for labels and default browser UI to indicate selected and unselected states.
+* Avoid mixing stacked and inline radio button groups within the same form or context.

 ### Interaction